-Dr. Mark Ball is an Assistant Research Physician and Staff Clinician in the Urologic Oncology Branch of the National Cancer Institute.
-He specializes in the surgical treatment of all urologic malignancies and performs open, laparoscopic and robotic surgery.
-He has a special focus on partial nephrectomy for kidney tumors, partial adrenalectomy for adrenal tumors, reoperative surgery in patients with a history of prior surgeries, and patients with multiple tumors.
-He works closely with a multidisciplinary team of medical oncologists, radiologists and pathologists.
+Dr. Mark Ball is an attending surgeon in the Urologic Oncology Branch of the National Cancer Institute.
+He also serves as the Associate Program Director of the Urologic Oncology Fellowship Program.
+He specializes in the surgical treatment of kidney and adrenal tumors and performs robotic, laparoscopic and open surgery.
+He has particular expertise in robotic partial nephrectomy and robotic partial adrenlectomy for hereditary cancers syndromes, and has removed over 600 kidney tumors during partial nephrectomy procedures.
+He is experienced in reoperative surgery in patients with a history of prior surgeries and in patients with multiple tumors.

-Dr. Ball's research focuses on how tumor genetics translate into clinical behavior.
-He has authored over 80 peer-reviewed manuscripts and book chapters and has presented his work at multiple national and international meetings.
+Dr. Ball's research focuses on how tumor genetics translates into clinical behavior.
+He has authored over 100 peer-reviewed manuscripts, multiple book chapters and regularly presents his work at national and international meetings.
 He was recently a member of an international guideline committee on laparoscopic and robotic adrenal surgery.

-He is currently investigating the role of somatic mutations in the development of kidney cancer metastasis.
+He is currently investigating how genetic alterations influence the biology of kidney cancer, including growth and metastasis.
 Recent work has also focused on the role of somatic mutations in the response to checkpoint blockade in renal cell carcinoma and how genomic features correlate with pathologic features across all urologic malignancies.
 He also studies the role of preoperative imaging and biopsy in risk stratification prior to surgery.